Open Data Hub logo

 • You have logged in to Open Data Hub.

-• If you use specialized Open Data Hub groups, you are part of the admin group (for example, odh-admins) in OpenShift.
+• If you use Open Data Hub groups, you are part of the admin group (for example, odh-admins) in OpenShift.

 Procedure